Board of Directors

-Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE), the New England Clean Energy Council, Massachusetts High Technology Council, and Genability, Inc., and serves on TechNet's Executive Committee and the Board of Trustees for the New England Aquarium.
+Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE), the New England Clean Energy Council, Massachusetts High Technology Council, Genability, Inc., and WeSpire, and serves on TechNet's Executive Committee and the Board of Trustees for the New England Aquarium.
 Tim is an advisor to several area startups and coaches youth soccer.

 Tim graduated from Dartmouth College with a BA in Government and Economics, and received an MBA from the Tuck School of Business at Dartmouth.

-David BrewsterPresident and Co-Founder
+President and Co-Founder

-David currently serves on the boards of EnergyHub and Duke University's Nicholas School of the Environment.
-He holds a Bachelor of Arts with High Honors from Wesleyan University, a Master of Environmental Management from Duke University, and a Master of Business Administration from the Tuck School of Business at Dartmouth.
+David is a member of the World Resources Institute's Global Advisory Council and serves on the Board of Duke University's Nicholas School of the Environment.
+He holds a BA with High Honors from Wesleyan University, a Master of Environmental Management from Duke University, and an MBA from the Tuck School of Business at Dartmouth.

-Kirk ArnoldChief Executive Officer, Data Intensity
+Chief Executive Officer, Data Intensity

-Jim Baum recently served as President and CEO of data warehousing and analytics company Netezza Corporation, leading the company through 14 quarters of growth as a public company before its acquisition by IBM.
-Before joining Netezza, Baum was CEO of Endeca Technologies, where he served as President and Chief Operating Officer.
-During his tenure at Endeca, an enterprise information management company, Baum grew the company from a startup to a leading provider of innovative information access and delivery software solutions.
-He began his career as an engineer at PTC, where he worked in various positions across product management, marketing, and strategy in his 11 years with the company, helping to drive it to more than $1 billion in revenue.
-He brings over 25 years of technology experience to EnerNOC’s Board.
+Jim Baum has a long history of leadership in the technology industry.
+Jim recently served as President and CEO of data warehousing and analytics company, Netezza Corporation, leading the company through its IPO to acquisition by IBM.
+Before joining Netezza, Jim served at President and CEO of Endeca, a private company that was later acquired by Oracle.
+During his tenure at Endeca, an enterprise information management company, Jim grew the company from a startup to a leading provider of innovative information access and delivery software solutions.
+He began his career as an engineer at PTC, where he worked in various leadership positions across product management, marketing, and strategy in his 11 years with the company, helping to drive it to more than $1B in revenue.

-Richard DieterBoard Member, PICIS, Inc
+Board Member, PICIS, Inc

-TJ GlauthierPresident, TJG Associates, LLC
+President, TJG Associates, LLC

 TJ Glauthier serves on the EnerNOC Board of Directors, is Chairman the Company's Compensation Committee, and serves on both the Nominating and Governance and Audit Committees.
-Previously he has served as CEO and President of the Electricity Innovation Institute and as the Deputy Secretary and COO of the U.S. Department of Energy.
+Previously he has served as CEO and President of the Electricity Innovation Institute and as the Deputy Secretary and COO of the US Department of Energy.
 He received his Master of Business Administration from Harvard Business School and his Bachelor of Arts from Claremont McKenna College.